Reading Time: 3 minutes

 Just because you passed a pre-award audit, or can get through your annual financial statement review or audit with your CPA, does not guarantee you will have an easy time preparing the ICS.
 Understanding how your business operates, having a well-designed chart of accounts and a sound filing system will make the preparation of the ICS much easier.
 This is because the ICS is a summary of last year’s costs and understanding how that information was accumulated is critical.

-In DCAA’s 2016 report to Congress, they stated that it takes about 885 days to issue an audit report on an adequate ICS.
-This lapse in time raises another point.
+In DCAA’s 2017 report to Congress, they stated that it takes about 808 days to issue an audit report on an adequate ICS.
+However, DCAA changed their calculation of elapsed days in 2017 to be the time between the entrance conference and the issuance of the report.
+This decreased the number of elapsed days for an incurred cost audit to 143 days.
+This is a five day increase over 2016’s 138 days.
+Regardless of how the audit timeframe is measured, this lapse in time raises another issue.
 In order to respond to any inquiry from DCAA, make sure all documentation that was used in the preparation of the ICS is retained.
 It is also important to include notes about various travel or other costs that could be questioned.
 It is much more difficult to fight questioned costs if the documentation is insufficient.
 The burden of proof is on the contractor!

 Understand the importance behind filing your ICS on time.